elvira-alonso/elvira-alonso.github.io/design-manifesto.md

 Ethic violations should be greatly considered.
 If you feel that your design may result in a violation of some sort it is best to inform others of this potential harm.
 It is our responsibility as designers and developers.

+# Conclusion
+Overall, it is safe to say that user design and research is a worthwhile experience.
+From the initial stages to the final product, one can see the various stages of the design and their implications.